justindujardin/pathy/README.md

     encoding = None,
     errors = None,
     newline = None,
-)
+) -> io.IOBase
 ```

-Opens the Bucket key pointed to by the path, returns a Key file object
-that you can read/write with.
+Open the given blob for streaming.
+This delegates to the `smart_open`
+library that handles large file streaming for a number of bucket API
+providers.

 ## owner